The Omarchy Manual DHH

 Pinta is a basic image editing tool that's great for cropping, resizing, and other basic manipulations.
 Just don't expect a Photoshop alternative.
 But it's still got a Magic Wand and layers!

-You start Pinta via wofi (Super + Space).
+You start Pinta via the application launcher (Super + Space).

 LocalSend